|

 Orange Pippin x Starking.
 Striped fruit.

 Heavy and reliable cropping.
 Aromatic flavour.
-Use October to March.
+Use September to March.
 Will need two pollinators.
 Makes a strong tree.
-Image - 'Jupiter' 11th September. |
+Image - 'Jupiter' 11th September.
+AGM.

 |